- Home

 Radiation to the pelvic area can affect the lining of the rectum, causing inflammation and swelling (known as radiation proctitis).
 This can lead to a range of side effects including diarrhoea and bleeding from the rectum, the need to empty the bowels urgently, and loss of control over the bowels (faecal incontinence).

-These side effects may appear shortly after radiation therapy for rectal cancer, but are generally not an ongoing problem because the rectum is removed during surgery.
+These side effects may appear shortly after radiation therapy for rectal cancer, but are generally not an ongoing problem because the rectum is then removed during surgery.

 Your treatment team will talk to you about the risk of developing radiation proctitis and ways to cope with bowel changes.